JD Eicher: Career

 While at Westminster College, Eicher formed JD Eicher & the Goodnights, and the band underwent several line-up changes over the next few years.
 Since 2013, Eicher has maintained a consistent rhythm section of Jim Merhaut on bass and Dylan Kollat on drums/percussion.

 At college and after, the group performed at venues and festivals across the United States.
 Eicher, along with his group, recorded and released a trilogy of albums: The Shape of Things (2009), Shifting (2011), and Into Place (2013).
 The titles when combined read "The Shape of Things Shifting Into Place," and the themes tie into each other.
 Explains Eicher: "Each installment has its own theme that ties into an overarching concept.
 The Shape of Things theme was life’s cyclicality; Shifting was a tumultuous, introspective journey through change, represented by the album’s shifting genres, musical motifs, and lyrical themes; and Into Place’s poise represents a coming of age, comfort in who you are."

 JD Eicher & the Goodnights were selected as one of the top 10 unsigned bands of 2011 by Alternative Addiction magazine.
 The following year, Eicher signed to Rock Ridge Music, home to Steve Forbert, Sister Hazel, Reel Big Fish, among others, for a record and management deal.

 For his 2016 album release, The Middle Distance, Eicher maintained the same musical personnel, however he dropped "the Goodnights" from the name of the band.
 Although Shifting was recorded in Bethesda, Maryland, and Into Place was recorded in Nashville, he opted to record The Middle Distance in the basement of his home in Ohio. "...pretty and poppy and flowing, the songs are best enjoyed by people who like carefully drawn lyrics," said the Pittsburgh Post-Gazette.

 In 2016, Eicher provided an EP soundtrack to Nicholas Sparks' 20th novel called Two by Two.
 The EP features the original song, "Two by Two," as well as "Not Afraid" (alternate version, original from The Middle Distance), "Love Is Gonna Find You" (remastered from Shifting), and "The Last Love Song" (remastered from Into Place).
 The "Two by Two" song was featured on news shows such as Good Morning America as well as in national ad campaign in support of the novel's release.

 Sparks and Eicher completed a series of United States bookstore appearances, the former signing the Two By Two book, the latter performing songs from the EP.

 In 2019, Eicher released his second album under the “JD Eicher” branding, The Compass EP.

-“JD’s lyrics, vocals, and perfectly matched instrumentals beautifully execute the delivery of his message to his following.
-JD’s songs are deep, powerful, and resonate,” said F28 Music Media Live.
+“The meaning of the album, The Compass was not lost on me and JD’s lyrics, vocals, and perfectly matched instrumentals beautifully execute the delivery of his message to his following.
+JD’s songs are deep, powerful, and resonate with many of those who are going through personal struggles, challenges, and changes.” said F28 Music Media Live.